 The call for operating grants is the first action launched by HaDEA under the 2023 EU4Health work programme, which was adopted by the European Commission on 21 November 2022.

 More information is available on the call web page.

-An info session will take place on 13 December 2022.
+An info session took place on 13 December 2022.

 EU4Health, with a budget of €5.3 billion, is the fourth and largest of the EU health programmes.
 The EU4Health programme goes beyond an ambitious response to the COVID-19 crisis to address the resilience of European healthcare systems.
 The programme provides funding to national authorities, health organisations and other bodies through grants and public procurement, contributing to a healthier Europe.